wildfly/quickstart/ejb-security/README.md

         For Linux: ${jboss.home.name}/bin/jboss-cli.sh --connect --file=restore-configuration.cli
         For Windows: ${jboss.home.name}\bin\jboss-cli.bat --connect --file=restore-configuration.cli
-    This script removes the `test` queue from the `messaging` subsystem in the server configuration.
+    This script reverts the changes made to the `ejb3` and `undertow` subsystems.
 You should see the following result when you run the script:

         The batch executed successfully
         process-state: reload-required

-### Restore the Original Server Configuration Manually
+### Restore the Server Configuration Manually

 1. If it is running, stop the ${product.name} server.
 2. Replace the `${jboss.home.name}/standalone/configuration/standalone.xml` file with the back-up copy of the file.